vauxite-org/typescript-logging/README.md

 TypeScript library for logging.
 Simple and flexible in usage.

+**This is version 1, TypeScript logging version 2 has been released.
+You're recommended to upgrade**

 * The library is written in TypeScript, so it will easily integrate with other TypeScript projects.
 * Two styles are supported (either can be used or both):
   * Category style of logging